gaki2745/gaki2745.github.io/_posts/2019-02-23-first-post.md

 ---
 layout: post
 current: post
-cover: assets/images/water.jpg
+cover: assets/images/sky.jpg
 navigation: True
-title: The Businessman & The Fisherman
+title: I Have a Dream
-date: 2014-08-12 10:18:00
+date: 1963-08-28 10:18:00
-tags: fables
+tags: speeches
 class: post-template
-subclass: 'post tag-fables'
+subclass: 'post tag-speeches'
-logo: assets/images/ghost.png
-author: hannah
+author: martin
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.